Darkatlast/Hello-World-Test/README.md

 ## Installation

-Make sure you have Python 3 installed.
+Make sure you have Python 3, Gcc and G++ installed.
 Clone this repository and move into the folder:

 ```bash